ioi-germany/cms/docs/German System Info.rst

 The ``info.json`` file can also include the ``filename`` keyword, see below.

 Once you start ``cmsGerTranslateWebServer``, you can access the web interface, by default at `<localhost:8892>`_.
-When someone uploads a translation, it gets stored in the appropriate file in the repository and, if that's actually a git repository, is committed and pushed (if allowed in ``cms.config``).
+When someone uploads a translation, it gets stored in the appropriate file in the repository and, if that's actually a git repository, is committed and pushed (if allowed in ``cms.conf``).

 One can also mark a translation as finished via the web interface, which creates, commits, and pushes a ``la.lock`` file (where ``la`` is the language code) in the task folder.
 The server will then disallow any further attempts to change the translation, and visibly show the translation as finito in the task overview.
 This can only be reverted with actual access to the task repository, not via the web interface.
 It should make sense to have ``en.lock`` in every task folder from the beginning.